NethermindEth/general-agents-module/README.md

 #### Arguments

 - `findingGenerator`: The purpose of this argument was explained in the "General Types" section.
-The function provided as an argument will receive a `metadataVault` with the keys:
+The function provided as an argument will receive a `metadataVault` with the key:
   - `addresses`: The list of blacklisted addresses involved in the transaction.
 - `blacklistedAddressesList`: The list of blacklisted addresses.